danielraffel/Ping-Reboot/README.md

 ## Overview

 PingAndRestart is designed to monitor and automatically restart e2 micro-instances hosted on Google Cloud that are resource-constrained.
 While it's a handy solution for automating non-sensitive projects, it is not intended for production environments running critical applications.

 ## How It Works

 The service operates through two main components:

-1. **httpPing**: A cloud function that monitors the domain specified by the user.
+1. **httpPing**: A cloud function that monitors the domain specified by the user every minute.
 It triggers an alert if it fails to receive a response from two consecutive pings.
 2. **restartVMService**: Another cloud function that restarts the VM if httpPing detects an issue.

 These components are orchestrated by Google Cloud Scheduler, ensuring regular checks and prompt responses to any detected issues.